olajio/Elasticsearch_Cluster_Operational_Review/OCC_cluster_review.md

 **Dedicated ingest tier with no work.** Three `ir` (ingest+remote_cluster_client) nodes are present.
 Ingest nodes exist to run ingest pipelines for indexed documents and to act as remote_cluster_client coordinators for cross-cluster search/replication.
 With zero documents being indexed, the ingest aspect is idle.
 The `remote_cluster_client` aspect could still be active if this cluster is consuming data from another cluster via CCS or CCR — that would be worth confirming.
 The ingest nodes show modest load (CPU 0-1%, load_1m 0.09-0.81), so they're not idle-idle but they're not under stress either.

 **Master node CPU is very high on one master.** `instance-0000000005` (master-eligible, not elected) shows `load_1m=6.56, load_5m=7.10, load_15m=6.90` — sustained load of ~7 on a 1.7 GB heap node.
 The elected master (`instance-0000000004`) is quiet at ~0.6, and the third master (`instance-0000000003`) is at ~1.7.
-This is the same pattern as DOS — one master inexplicably busy on an otherwise idle cluster.
-Worth diagnosing what's keeping it busy: stuck transforms, enrich rebuild loops, cluster-state churn from empty index housekeeping, or pending tasks from CCR.
+One master inexplicably busy on an otherwise idle cluster is worth diagnosing: stuck transforms, enrich rebuild loops, cluster-state churn from empty index housekeeping, or pending tasks from CCR.

 **Heap utilization is bimodal.** Hot node heap ranges from 8% (`instance-0000000006`) to 54% (`instance-0000000008`).
 With nearly identical shard counts (77-78 per node) and effectively no data, this variance reflects which node holds the few populated shards (`cdm_cpe_dictionary`, `data_dictionary`, `.tasks`).
-On an active cluster you'd want this more uniform; here it's just noise.
+On an active cluster this should be more uniform; here it's just noise.

 **RAM utilization is uniformly elevated.** All hot nodes show ~55% RAM.
 Master nodes are 63-70%.
 Nothing alarming, but the floor is high enough that significant additional load would push warning territory quickly.

 **Frozen tier is unused.** A single frozen node sized at 1 TB sitting idle.
 If frozen retention is part of the plan for when ingestion eventually starts, leave it.
-If not, this is candidate for downsizing.
+If not, this is a candidate for downsizing.

 **Index naming generations.** The `-6-000002` pattern (six digits, gen 2) for some trending indices and `-6-0000001` (seven digits, gen 1) for others is genuinely inconsistent.
-Pick one convention via the index template; mixed padding can confuse glob-based tooling.
+One convention should be picked via the index template; mixed padding can confuse glob-based tooling.

 ---